 resources for all the services in the Cloud Organization .

-Additionally, the network in the XPN host project that contains the subnetworks has a VPN for private connectivity to on-premises resources.
+Additionally, the VPC network in the XPN host project that contains the subnets has a VPN for private connectivity to on-premises resources.
 As a consequence, all the instances in the XPN network have connectivity with on-premises datacenter through a common VPN.
 The blue line indicates the data path connecting Service 1 instances with on-premises resources via the shared VPN.

 IAM in XPN